sait-wbdv/winter-2024/src/lib/content/assessments/dsgn-270/sprint-activity-1.md

 - 5 points for applying 5 different principles of visual hierarchy
   - 0.5 point per principle
   - 0.5 point for bulleted description of how you used it (Note the heading at the bottom of the document)
+- Note: Quality should be at least as good as that of the actual wikipedia article

 ---